siamigo/cybernetics/README.md

 ## Optimal State Estimation

-The second assignment was to use *optimal state estimation* in order to estimate the height above ground.
+The second assignment was to use *optimal state estimation* in order to estimate the sensor values.
 A Kalman filter was used for sensor fusion.

 ![](docs/Media/kalman_ope.gif)